Jandowae: Geography

-Road infrastructure

 Dalby–Jandowae Road enters from the south, Kingaroy–Jandowae Road enters from the north-east, and Jandowae Connection Road exits to the north-west.

 History

 Baranggum (also known as Barrunggam, Barunggam Parrungoom, Murrumgama) is an Australian Aboriginal language spoken by the Baranggum people.
 The Baranggum language region includes the landscape within the local government boundaries of the Western Downs Regional Council, particularly Dalby, Tara, Jandowae and west towards Chinchilla.

 The first European settlers arrived in the area in the 1860s and the first documented European birth was Henry Bateman in 1866.
-Bateman descendants still live in the town today.
 The town was at first called Jindowie, from the local Aboriginal word for a waterhole.
 Later, a man called John or Jack Dowiae established a camp and rest area for travellers called the John Dowiae camp.
 This led to some early settlers using the name Jondowiae.
 With the coming of the railway in 1914, the name was changed again to Jandowae, to avoid confusion with nearby Jondaryan.

 The fertile soil allowed the development of agriculture and combined with a flourishing timber industry saw the expansion of industry and commerce and the establishment of churches, halls and banks.